 I like to call this the Carry Pose since the arms of the chair mimic human arms carrying someone.

 Have the woman lie across the chair with her butt resting on the seat.
 Her legs will be draped over one arm while her back rests against the other.
-Instruct her to stagger her bended legs so the one closest to camera is lower than the one behind it.
+Instruct her to stagger her bended legs with either the one closest to camera lower than the one behind it or vice versa.

-This creates some nice triangles that always complement a woman’s curvy figure.
+This creates some nice triangles that always complement a woman’s form.

 With her hand closest to camera, I usually like her to grip the front edge of the chair as it engages the hand and energizes it.

-The other hand can be placed delicately on her upper chest area.
+The other hand can be placed delicately on her upper chest area or resting above her in some fashion.

 This pose creates more interesting angles and layers than any other pose I can think of, so have fun with it and try out variations.